Swiss B2B Marketing-Report 2026

 The goal is no longer transparency for transparency's sake.
 The goal is better prioritization.

-Practical recommendations for Swiss B2B teams
+Practical Recommendations for Swiss B2B Teams

 If you want to improve your marketing reporting by 2026, don’t start with a new dashboard, start with these three steps:

-2. Standardize definitions
+2. Standardize Definitions

 3. Translate reporting into decision-making logic